yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 || wl0_key || '''1''' .. '''4''' = Select WEP key to use ||
 || wl0_key[1..4] || WEP key in hexadecimal format (allowed hex chars are 0-9a-f). '''Example:''' nvram set wl0_key1=0D77F08849E4B1D839C9489A48 ||
 || wl0_auth || '''1''' (shared key) / '''0''' (open); the 'shared key' option is not recommended as it allows an intruder to exploit a fundamental security flaw in WEP (WPA was introduced as the better system; see below).
 The 'open' setting will allow association but will make it an intruder more difficult to find the encryption key, needed for traffic. ||
 Avoid using WEP keys with 00 at the end, otherwise the driver won't be able to detect the key length correctly.
-A 128 bit WEP key must be 26 hex digits long ; string key format is also supported : '''nvram set wl0_key1='s:my string key' '''
+A 128-bit WEP key must be 26 hex digits long ; string key format is also supported : '''nvram set wl0_key1='s:my string key' '''

 Setting up WPA will override any WEP settings.